What Happens to Your Body After a Bad Car Accident?

 Post Traumatic Stress Disorder (PTSD) After a Bad Car Accident

 Your emotional and mental health are vital to maintaining a good quality of life, so it’s important not to forget the devastating toll a bad car accident can have on a victim’s mental health.
-Any traumatic event like a car accident will cause the brain to release endorphins and adrenaline at the time of the accident to help your mind handle the crash.
+Any traumatic event like a car accident, truck accident, or e-bike crash will cause the brain to release endorphins and adrenaline at the time of the accident to help your mind handle the crash.
 This is why many victims often seem unusually calm after a bad car accident.

 However, once the endorphins and adrenaline wear off, victims are often left with issues such as anxiety or even PTSD as a result of their car accident.
 Especially if a victim suffered a significant amount of pain or loss, car accident PTSD is a very real and devastating outcome for survivors of a bad car accident.